 Why History Is Important

 You might think that little history lesson doesn't answer the question at hand, should Christians use sex toys, but I think it gives us a glimpse into something bigger.
 We are familiar with Sodom and Gomorrah but then our timeline flashes forward past June Clever to the sexual revolution.
-The truth is, through fire of feminism, distorted sexual pleasure, and medicine the bond of sexual intimacy between man and woman has been under attack for centuries.
+The truth is, through the fire of feminism, distorted sexual pleasure, and medicine the bond of sexual intimacy between man and woman has been under attack for centuries.

 The Sexual Intimacy Triangle